-Co-Created by Javaad Alipoor and Kirsty Housley
+Co-created by Javaad Alipoor and Kirsty Housley

-In 2015 Robert Mugabe’s son, Chatunga filmed himself pouring a £200 bottle of champagne over the £45,000 watch his father bought him, tagging it on instagram as #daddyrunsthewholecountry.
-At the height of the sanctions on Iran, with the middle and working classes choked, Mohammad Hossien Rabbani-Shirazi, the son of a prominent Ayatollah and the grandson of a revolutionary hero smashed his yellow Porsche Boxer into a kerb at 120 miles an hour killing himself and his girlfriend.
-His instagram account went viral: pictures of him drinking and partying at nightclubs in Dubai, Antalya and West London.
+In 2015 Robert Mugabe’s son, Chatunga, filmed himself pouring a £200 bottle of champagne over the £45,000 watch his father bought him, tagging it on instagram as #daddyrunsthewholecountry.
+At the height of the sanctions on Iran, with the middle and working classes choked, Mohammad Hossien Rabbani-Shirazi, the son of a prominent Ayatollah and the grandson of a revolutionary hero smashed his yellow Porsche Boxer into a kerb at 120 miles per hour killing himself and his girlfriend.
+His Instagram account went viral: pictures of him drinking and partying at nightclubs in Dubai, Antalya and West London.
 The gap between the rich and poor is getting bigger and bigger around the world.
 Social media feeds and accelerates this ever-widening divide.
 In the global south we see the children of elites and post-colonial dictatorships, flashing cash, dollar signs, Bollinger and infinity pool holidays while people suffer under sanctions and dictatorships.